I have a love/hate relationship with wallpaper.

 I loved my bathroom after the renovation, but wanted to personalize it a bit more to my style.
 Here’s a reminder of what the walls looked like before we wallpapered.

 I am thrilled with the outcome and came up with some tips to help you before you tackle a wallpapering decision whether you want to add style to a living room, dining room, or bathroom like us.

-1. Hire a professional.
 This will ensure the wallpaper will look great and that it will last.
-They will likely come for a consult and take measurements of the wall/room.
-Wait until this is done before deciding on wallpaper, because you might reconsider after the measurements are taken.
+The wallpaper hanger will likely come for a consult and take measurements of the wall/room.
+Wait until this is done before deciding on your perfect wallpaper, because you might reconsider after the measurements are taken.

 The price of one roll of paper might seem reasonable, but depending on the pattern you pick the room might require more than you expect.